Now on Mac — start your 60-day free trial.

 Category Management is where you can identify what categories of materials or items are present in your project.
 These are things like plumbing, lighting, flooring, and the like.
 You can modify, add to, or delete categories from the list provided in Four Stripes.

-Add Category.
 You can add categories from one of two places: During ‘Add Item’ in the Finish Schedule, and on the Category Management screen.

-1. Select the ‘add’ icon in the upper-righthand corner.
+1. Select the ‘add’ icon in the upper-righthand corner

 2. Enter a Category Name (ex.
-Plumbing Fixtures).
+Plumbing Fixtures)

-3. Enter a Category Budget (the total budget allotted for that category - ex. $10,000).
-The “budget based on” selections indicate the reason behind the budget amount provided above.
+3. Enter a Category Budget (the total budget allotted for that category - ex. $10,000)

-4. Select ‘Add Category’.
+4. Select ‘Add Category’

-Edit Category.
 You can edit a Category while viewing it in Category Management.

-2. Select the ‘edit’ icon on the category you wish to edit.
+2. Select the ‘edit’ icon on the category you wish to edit

-3. Update the Category Name or Category Budget or both.
+3. Update the Category Name or Category Budget or both

-Delete Category.
 You can delete a Category while viewing it in Category Management.

-2. Select the ‘delete’ icon on the category you wish to delete.
+2. Select the ‘delete’ icon on the category you wish to delete

-Important note: If you delete a category, you run the risk of removing items that are in that category.
+Alert: if you delete a category, you run the risk of removing items that are in that category.
 Please confirm you have either moved all items you wish to keep in a new category, or that you do not want the given item or material.
 This action cannot be undone.

 Updating Category Position

-2. Drag and drop the Category to a new position.
+2. Drag and drop the Category to a new position

 Client Management